-The RX-A3040 once again proves that Yamaha wants to be on top; and in a greater amount of homes than the competition.
-They have a well recognized name and a well respected line of products.
-This receiver delivers everything a consumer could ever want out of something in it’s price range.
+The RX-A3040 once again proves that Yamaha wants to be on top, and in a greater amount of homes than the competition.
+They have a well-recognized name and a well-respected line of products.
+This receiver delivers everything a consumer could ever want out of something in its price range.
 Sound quality alone makes these worth every penny.
-Heart pounding theatrical sound, music that sounds so live you may forget your in your living room.
+Heart-pounding theatrical sound, music that sounds so live you may forget you’re in your living room.
 Our final score was an amazing 10/10.
-That rare score that has only made it to a very few select products (like the GoPro Hero3+ Black Edition).
-We have spent an endless number of hours burning in the Aventage models these last 3 years and, and have never been less than amazed, so it is more than deserving of it’s score.
-There is a number of us that own one personally, and we almost all have friends or family who have invested in the same.
+That rare score has only made it to a very few select products (like the GoPro Hero3+ Black Edition).
+We have spent an endless number of hours burning in the Aventage models these last 3 years and, and have never been less than amazed, so it is more than deserving of its score.
+There is a number of us that own one personally, and we almost all have friends or family who has invested in the same.

 Yamaha AV receivers are the perfect control centers for a home entertainment network.
 Their network functions include support for FLAC 96/24 (high quality lossless format), compatibility with Windows 7 and DLNA® 1.5 (for finding and playing digital sources) and WebBrowser Control from a PC or PDA.